jplf/radiog/README.md

 The target is a [Raspberry Pi 3 Model B](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) 1GB running Ubuntu 19.10 (Eoan Ermine).

-The first commands to run are :
+Starting from scratch the first commands to run were :
 ```
 node -v
 npm -v
 npm install @angular/cli
 ng --version
-ng new --create-application=false --skip-git --style=scss -v radiog
 cd radiog
-git init
-git remote add origin git@github.com:jplf/radiog.git
-git pull
+ng new --create-application=false --skip-git --style=scss -v frontend
+cd frontend
 ```
-Versions of *node* and *npm* are checked and a new angular application is generated then the content of this github repository is fetched.
-This application needs also a bunch of node modules which must be installed :
+Versions of *node* and *npm* were checked and a new angular application was generated This application needs also a bunch of node modules which must be installed :

 ```